-Although this term is non linear, it is added to linear terms in the semi-implicit scheme.
-Equations are written for a leap-frog scheme (Eulerian scheme of three-time level semi-Lagrangian scheme).
-For a two-time level semi-Lagrangian scheme replace $\Delta t$ by $0.5\Delta t$ .
-In ARPEGE/IFS this option is coded for both Eulerian and semi-Lagrangian schemes (3D model and shallow-water model).
+Although this term is non linear, it may be added to linear terms in the semi-implicit scheme.
+Equations are written for a leap-frog scheme (Eulerian scheme or SL3TL scheme).
+For a SL2TL scheme replace $\Delta t$ by $0.5\Delta t$ .
+In ARPEGE/IFS this option is coded for both Eulerian and semi-Lagrangian schemes (3D model and shallowwater model).
 This option is available only in unstretched untilted spherical geometry, in setting LIMPF=.T. in namelist NAMDYN.
 The reason to use such option is accuracy for long range forecasts (but not stability issues: LIMPF=.F. is as stable as LIMPF=.T. but may lead to worse scores for long-range forecasts).